aviralkumar2907/BEAR/readme.md

 3. `num_samples_match`: Number of samples used for computing sampled MMD
 4. `version`: (0|1|2): Whether to use min(0), max(1) or mean(2) of Q-values from the ensemble for policy improvement
 5. `buffer_name`: Path to the buffer (prefered .pkl files, other options available in `utils.py`
-6. `use_ensemble_variance`: Whether to use ensemble variance for the policy improvement step
+6. `use_ensemble_variance`: Whether to use ensemble variance for the policy improvement step (Set to False, else can result in NaNs)
 7. `lagrange_thresh`: The threshold for log of the Lagrange multiplier
 8. `cloning`: Set this flag to run behaviour cloning